-Templates are custom themes for galleries.
-A few examples are shown on this page, see: Working with Templates .
-To have custom effects for galleries, you may need to install a NextGEN Gallery extension plugin.
+Templates are custom themes for galleries; an example shown on this page, see: Working with Templates .
+To have custom effects for galleries, you may need to install a NextGEN Gallery extension plugin (we do not provide support for third-party plugins).
 Other effects are built-in or created by you.

 HOW TO CUSTOMIZE YOUR GALLERIES USING CSS...